Grok (chatbot): Grok-2

 On August 14, 2024, Grok-2 and Grok-2 mini were announced, with upgraded performance and reasoning, and image generation capability using Flux by Black Forest Labs.
 Grok-2 mini was described as a "small but capable sibling" of Grok-2 that "offers a balance between speed and answer quality" and was released on the same day as the announcement.
 Grok-2 was released six days later, on August 20.
 On October 28, 2024, Grok received image understanding capabilities.
-On November 16, 2024, Grok received web search capabilities.
+On November 16, 2024, Grok received Search engine capabilities.
 On November 23, 2024, Grok received PDF understanding capabilities.

 On December 6, 2024, Grok was enabled for free users, but with usage limits.
 On December 9, 2024, Grok received Aurora, a new text-to-image model developed by xAI.
 Also in December 2024, xAI released standalone Grok web and iOS apps, in addition to its existing availability on X. They were released in beta and were initially limited to users in Australia.
 The app was made available to users worldwide on January 9, 2025.

 On January 2, 2025, xAI updated the Grok logo.
 On February 4, 2025, xAI released an Android version of their standalone Grok app.
 The release was firstly limited to Australia, Canada, India, Saudi Arabia and the Philippines and later released worldwide.
 In August 2025, Grok 2.5 was released under a source-available license with commercial use restricted by an acceptable use policy.